Serpent of the Nile

-Serpent of the Nile traces the origins of Arabic dance, which survived despite religious disapproval and growing commercialism to evolve into a popular dance form across the globe.
+Serpent of the Nile traces the origins of Arabic dance, which survived religious disapproval and growing commercialism to evolve into a popular dance form across the globe.

-Focusing on the nineteenth century onwards, Wendy Buonaventura reveals how this ancient art was influenced by Western ideas about art and entertainment, and in turn exerted a powerful hold on the Western imagination.
+Focusing on the nineteenth century onwards, Wendy Buonaventura reveals how this ancient art was influenced by Western ideas about entertainment, and in turn exerted a powerful hold on the Western imagination.
 In the heyday of Orientalism, it inspired writers and artists such as Flaubert, Jean-Léon Gérôme and Mata Hari.
 Buonaventura documents the impact the genre had on fashion, theatre and film at the turn of the century, and explores present and future trends in Arabic dance.

 About the Author